 Sweet cherries are wonderful for eating fresh, but they are not the best for making pies.
 There is no such thing as a perfectly disease resistant sweet cherry, but some are a bit more resilient than others, including the following varieties.

 Bing cherries are one of the most popular and well-known varieties and are commonly found in garden centers.
-They ripen in mid-season and are very dark red, almost black, color when ripe.
-Bing is a moderately disease resistant variety, but is easier to grow in the West -- in the East, however, Bing is quite susceptible to fungal diseases.
+They ripen in mid-season and are a very dark red, almost black, color when ripe.
+Bing is a moderately disease resistant variety, but is easier to grow in the West - in the East, however, Bing is quite susceptible to fungal diseases.

 While disease susceptibility is a major downside of Bing cherries, they are known for their phenomenal flavor.
 Possible pollinating varieties include Stella and Rainier.
 Bing requires 700 chill hours and is hardy in USDA zones 5 to 9.

 Stella is similar in appearance to Bing and is known for its similarly stellar flavor.
-Stella is also known as one of the few sweet cherries that does not require a pollenizer though fruit production is often higher with a second variety nearby.
+Stella is also known as one of the few sweet cherries that does not require a pollenizer, though fruit production is often higher with a second variety nearby.
 Stella is a mid to late season cherry and is very common in garden centers because it is self-fertile.

-Stella is moderately disease resistant, but shows particularly good resistance to cracking, which is a problem in areas with high summer rainfall.
+Stella is moderately disease resistant, but it shows particularly good resistance to cracking, which is a problem in areas with high summer rainfall.
 However, it is still quite susceptible to certain diseases such as brown rot and bacterial canker.
 It requires 400 chill hours.
 Stella is hardy in USDA zones 5 to 9.

 Rainier is known for its large fruit size and excellent quality for eating out of hand.
 The fruit is reddish-yellow and ripens in the middle of the cherry season.
 It has a unique, extra sweet flavor and good overall disease resistance.